Koel Mallick: Film

 In 2005, Mallick appeared in Shubhodrishti, Manik, Yuddho and Chore Chore Mastuto Bhai.
 In 2005, Koel Mallick entered the Odia film industry for the first time.
-In her first Odia film, Koel acted opposite the superstar of the Odia film industry, Anubhav Mohanty.
-She appeared in Yuddho opposite actors Mithun Chakraborty and Debashree Roy.
+In her first Odia film, Premi No.1, Mallick acted opposite Anubhav Mohanty.
+She appeared in Yuddho opposite Mithun Chakraborty and Debashree Roy.
 The film recorded an initial collection of ₹ 12 million (12 million) in its first week.
 In 2006, she took on a more serious role in MLA Fatakeshto in which she played a reporter.
-She also starred in the Bengali remake of Love Story, the 2008 film Love.
+She also starred in the 2008 film Love, the Bengali remake of Love Story.